ali-sanjid/ali-sanjid/README.md

 # Sanjid Ali

-Former civil engineer currently pursuing a Master’s in Mathematics & Statistics.
-Interested in applying quantitative methods, programming, and data analysis to real-world problems.
+M.S.
+Candidate in Mathematics and Statistics with an engineering foundation and hands-on experience in operations management.
+Designed and automated data collection pipelines in Python, transforming raw data into structured datasets that drive analytical decision-making.

 # Skills: